pivotal-mea-pa/qnb-workshop/pks/labs/create-cluster-demo.md

   Kubernetes Master IP(s):  10.195.1.128
   Network Profile Name:
   ```

+## Access the Kubernetes Cluster

-  - Once cluster if finished creating, you need to create a DNS entry for the Master IP shown in the status output to point to the `external-hostname` you indicated while creating the cluster
+  - Once cluster if finished creating, you need to create a DNS entry for the `external-hostname` you indicated while creating the cluster to point to the Master IP shown in the status output
   - Finally, you can issue `pks get-credentials <CLUSTER-NAME>`, which creates an entry in your local `~/.kube/config` file to be able to interact with Kubernetes cluster
     - Enter the `UAA-USER-PASSWORD` that we looked up previously when prompted for Password.